-IIA Objectives Policy: Prodevelopme Preferred Proposed Submission ovide locally specific criteria to guide int in Sleaford Town Centre to protect ce the built and natural environment.
+IIA Objectives Adoption: developme and enhan Preferred Policy Local Plan for Provide locally specific criteria to guide nt in Sleaford Town Centre to protect ce the built and natural environment.
 Option 2 - NPPF. - To have no local policy and rely on national policy in the Residual Score Commentary Residual Score Commentary 4.
-Biodiversity and Green Infrastructure √ The Sleaford East West Leisure Link should contribute to improving access to wildlife, green and blue spaces and the natural environment.
+Biodiversity and Green Infrastructure ~ The Sleaford East West Leisure Link should contribute to improving access to wildlife, green and blue spaces and the natural environment.
 It should also help to reduce the fragmentation of habitats by creating and maintaining a new wildlife corridor.
 This policy approach should generate minor positive effects on this objective in the medium to long term. ~ The NPPF identifies the role that planning can play in minimising impacts on biodiversity and providing net gains in biodiversity where possible, including the importance of ecological networks.
 5. Landscape and Townscape This policy seeks to protect and improve the landscape setting of Sleaford, minimise impact on the character of the countryside and maintain the setting and integrity of surrounding villages.
 It also seeks to improve public realm which should enhance the townscape.
 This policy should lead to permanent, positive effects throughout the plan period. • National policy recognises the role of planning in protecting and enhancing valued landscapes however, reliance on national policy alone may not protect locally valued landscapes.
 6. Built and Historic Environment √ √ This policy seeks to protect, conserve and where appropriate enhance heritage assets, key landmarks and their settings and promotes their sensitive re-use and environmental improvement.
-The policy recognises the importance of the Sleaford Conservation Area and requires proposals to preserve and enhance the special character, ✓ The NPPF states that planning should seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings.
+The policy also seeks to enhance the quality of the public realm and should positively enhance the perceived sense of place held by the ✓ The NPPF states that planning should seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings.
 National policy also sets out guidance for determining planning applications in relation to the historic environment.
 This approach should lead to positive impacts.